aosabook/500lines/pedometer/chapter.md

 Then, we use `map` to loop through each of the three coordinate arrays.
 In the first line of the loop, we call `chebyshev_filter` with `GRAVITY_COEFF` to split out gravitational acceleration, storing the resulting array in `grav`.
 In the second line, we isolate user acceleration by using `zip` to subtract gravitational acceleration from total acceleration, storing the resulting array in `user`.
 In the last line, we return an array with `user` and `grav` as the two elements.

-This loop runs exactly three times, ones for each coordinate, and stores the final result in `filtered_accl`:
+This loop runs exactly three times, once for each coordinate, and stores the final result in `filtered_accl`:

 $[[[x1u, x2u, ..., xnu], [x1g, x2g, ..., xng]], [[y1u, y2u, ..., ynu], [y1g, y2g, ..., yng]], [[z1u, z2u, ..., znu], [z1g, z2g, ..., zng]]]$

 We're almost there.
 We've split total acceleration into user and gravitational.
 All that's left is to format `filtered_accl` to our standard format.
 We do this in the second loop.

-The second loop resets `@parsed_data` to the standard format.
+The second loop sets `@parsed_data` to the standard format.
 We use `map` to loop once for each index in `@parsed_data`, which represents a data sample at a point in time.
 The first line in the loop stores an array with the x, y, and z user acceleration at that point in time in `coordinate_user` by grabbing the coordinate values using `map` once again.
 The second line stores the equivalent values for gravitational acceleration in `coordinate_grav`.
 The last line returns an array with `coordinate_user` and `coordinate_grav` as the elements.

 The last thing the `if` statement does, for each branch, is set the `@format` variable to either `FORMAT_COMBINED` or `FORMAT_SEPARATED`, both of which are constants that indicate the type of format the original data was passed in as.
 These are used predominantly for display purposes in the web app.
 Otherwise, the remainder of the program is no longer concerned with these two formats.

 TODO: Would be awesome to remove the format property so that we can talk about separation of concerns without this added complexity.

 At the end of the `if` statement, we're left with the `@parsed_data` variable holding data in the standard format, regardless of whether we started off with combined or separated data.
-If we ever want to add another format, all we have to do is change the code in `parse_raw_data` to convert additional formats to the standard format.
 As we add more and more input formats, we might deicde that a cleaner solution would be to split out the `parse_raw_data` code into a `Parser` class to deal with these formats.
-For now, however, two formats are a small nunber to work with, so it's simpler to leave this code as a single method in our `Processor` class.
+For now, however, two formats are a small number to work with, so it's simpler to leave this code as a single method in our `Processor` class.

 Great.
 We can now move on without worrying about our two formats again, and with the peace of mind that the changes required if we choose to add a third or fourth or hundredth format will be isolated to just the `parse_raw_data` code.
 What a relief!